coqui-ai/STT/moira/README.md

-## Evaluation of Coqui STT on New Voice Data
+## Validation of Coqui STT on Gaming Voice Lines (Moira from Overwatch)

 In this directory we are running and evaluating the Coqui STT system on a set of English voice data.